gkapfham/www.gregorykapfhammer-old.com/teaching/cs112S2018/laboratories.md

 <ul>

-<li><a href="https://github.com/Allegheny-Computer-Science-112-S2018/cs112-S2018-sheets/releases/download/cs112S2018_all_sheets-12.0.1/cs112S2018_lab01.pdf">Laboratory Assignment One: Extending and Testing a Java Program</a> <p><b>Objective:</b> Learn more about GitHub, Gradle, JUnit, and the Java programming language<br><b>Reading Assignment:</b> Chapter 1, with a focus on Code Fragments 1.5, 1.6, and 1.7</p>
+<li><a href="https://github.com/Allegheny-Computer-Science-112-S2018/cs112-S2018-sheets/releases/download/cs112S2018_all_sheets-12.0.1/cs112S2018_lab01.pdf">Laboratory Assignment One: Extending and Testing a Java Program</a> <p><b>Objective:</b> Learn more about GitHub, Gradle, JUnit, and the Java language<br><b>Reading Assignment:</b> Chapter 1, with a focus on Code Fragments 1.5, 1.6, and 1.7</p>

 <li><a href="https://github.com/Allegheny-Computer-Science-112-S2018/cs112-S2018-sheets/releases/download/cs112S2018_all_sheets-12.0.1/cs112S2018_lab02.pdf">Laboratory Assignment Two: Developing and Testing a Sentence Reversal Program</a> <p><b>Objective:</b> Learn how to use arrays to perform sentence reversing in Java<br><b>Reading Assignment:</b> Chapter 1, with a focus on Sections 1.3 and 1.9</p>